 Asian Garden Mall 9200 Bolsa Avenue Westminster This landmark shopping center is the most visited Little Saigon attraction and a good starting point for walking tours of Little Saigon.

 Vietnamese Gate was featured in the 2001 movie “The Fast & the Furious.
 Bolsa Avenue and Pagoda Street in the city of Westminster, California.

 More Vietnamese Communities in California

 Large populations of Vietnamese can be found in several other areas of California including the San Gabriel Valley region of Los Angeles.
 San Jose has more Vietnamese residents than any single city outside of Vietnam.

 Sacramento has a large Vietnamese American population and a stretch of Stockton Boulevard from Florin Road to Fruitridge Road has been officially named “Little Saigon”

 San Francisco officially designated Larkin Street between Eddy and O’Farrell streets as “Little Saigon”

 Every year in early February Orange County’s Vietnamese community celebrates the world’s largest Tet Festival outside of Vietnam.
 Little Saigon Westminster is defiantly worth a look and you can easily spend half a day wandering around this interesting community.
-Every year the Vietnamese community celebrates Luna New Year at the Southern California Tet Festival.
+Every year the Vietnamese community celebrates Lunar New Year at the Southern California Tet Festival.